What is House and Pet Sitting?

 House sitting is a mutually beneficial arrangement between two parties – most usually taking place between a homeowner and a house-sitter – enabling the owner to leave their property and pets in the care of the sitter for an agreed period of time.

 Our general guideline is that no money changes hands, and the house-sitter in exchange gains free accommodation.
-Considering the theme of what is house sitting for a moment it is worth remembering that the approach may be different from assignment to assignment.
+Considering the theme of house sitting for a moment, and it is worth remembering that the approach may be different from assignment to assignment.
 The arrangement can be as formal or informal as the partners require.

 House-sitters are people who will agree to move into your property as part of their working holiday or sometimes a professional assignment, in order to care for your home and pets in your absence.
 They understand that it is a responsible role and that your home and pets are their priority whilst they are living in your property.
 It is a good idea to draw up a house-sitting agreement in order to list the responsibilities you expect the sitter to meet (registered members have access to our full suite – ask us for details!

-House-sitting is a working holiday for an individual, a couple or a family, where they secure free accommodation in exchange for care and management of the owner’s home, property and pets.
+House-sitting is a working holiday for an individual, a couple or a family> They secure free accommodation in exchange for care and management of the owner’s home, property and pets.
 In more cases than not this arrangement also includes care for the resident pets.
 This is usually an unpaid arrangement, although occasionally a small daily or block fee can be arranged depending on the responsibilities involved for the sitter.

 For both Sitters and Owners – ‘House-sitting’ can be So much more –